Mexico's Pena Nieto to push for quick reforms

 “Yes, the PRI has experience.
 They know how to steal.
 They know how to make pacts with drug cartels.
 And they know how to kill,” said Heliodoro Maciel, an electrician and trade unionist.

-Final opinion polls before the election had shown Pena Nieto winning by 10 to 15 percentage points, but with 97 percent of returns in, the gap to Lopez Obrador, was 6.4 points, or roughly 3 million votes.
+Final opinion polls before the election had shown Pena Nieto winning by 10 to 15 percentage points, but with 97 percent of returns in, the gap to his leftist rival, Andres Manuel Lopez Obrador, was 6.4 points, or roughly 3 million votes.

 PAN candidate Josefina Vazquez Mota came in a distant third as the PAN suffered a crushing defeat, hurt by Calderon’s failure to ramp up growth and curb the drug war violence.